-PROBLEM 3-25 Plantwide versus Departmental Overhead Rates; Under- or Overapplied Overhead
+PROBLEM 3-31 Plantwide versus Departmental Overhead Rates; Underapplied or Overapplied Overhead [LO3, LO5, LO7]

 "Don't tell me we've lost another bid!" exclaimed Sandy Kovallas, president of Lenko Products, Inc. "I'm afraid so," replied Doug Martin, the operations vice-president.
 "One of our competitors underbid us by about \$10,000 on the Hastings job."
 "I just can't figure it out," said Kovallas.
-"It seems we're either too high to get the job or too low to make any money on half the jobs we bid any more.
+"It seems we're either too high to get the job or too low to make any money on half the jobs we bid.
 What's happened?"